 Title: Concerning increased options for financing forest health projects, and, in connection therewith, financing wildfire mitigation treatments.
 Summary: HB 1008 provides additional options for financing forest health projects by authorizing: - Creation of special improvement districts by a combination of local governments, - Special assessments on property specially benefited by the improvement district, including forest health projects, - Specifically authorizing counties, municipalities, special districts, water conservancy districts, the Colorado River District, and the Southwestern Water Conservation District to participate in and finance forest health projects; and - A forest improvement district to use sales tax revenue for forest health projects.
-The bill also extends the statutory sunset of the Colorado Water Resources Power and Development Authority to issue bonds to fund watershed protection and forest health projects from July 1, 2022 to July 1, 2022 from July 1, 2023, to July 1, 2033.
+The bill also extends the statutory sunset of the Colorado Water Resources Power and Development Authority to issue bonds to fund watershed protection and forest health projects from July 1, 2023, to July 1, 2033.
+Comments: